patrickmmartin/pith-writings/dao_of_scratch/article.md

 There’s a raft of features: `Good Points 13–21`:

-Logo-like Sprite Primitives, Code Blocks,
+Logo-like Sprite Primitives+, Code Blocks+,
 Message Passing, Composable Mathematical
-Operations, Sprite Cloning, Entry Prompts, Text Messages, Pen operations and Sound.
+Operations+, Sprite Cloning, Entry Prompts, Text Messages, Pen operations and Sound.
+The annotated items are all illustrated in Figure 2 in one way.
 The latter are in my personal order of appreciation.
 A feature worth mentioning is Message Passing, which allows broadcasts of user defined messages to all